-- □ Application Rate: Follow spreading equipment directions to target your litter application rate (LAR). - □ Application Timing: Apply litter to agronomic crops within four weeks of planting or the target application dates listed in the Appendix Table 4 footnotes.
-Apply litter to forages with the onset of favorable growth conditions or immediately after harvest when an additional harvest is expected. - $\Box$ Field Conditions: Don't apply litter to frozen, snow covered, or wet soil or steep ( $\geq 20\%$ ) slopes. - □ Weather Forecast: Don't apply litter if precipitation capable of producing runoff (1/4" + rainfall) is likely (≥ 50% local forecast) within 24 hours of the planned application time. - □ Setbacks/Buffers: Don't apply litter within 100 ft of the sensitive areas below or any conduit or drainage to surface or groundwater.
-You can reduce the setback to 35 feet if the sensitive area/conduit are protected by a 35 ft wide vegetated buffer.
+□ Application Rate: Follow spreading equipment directions to target your manure application rate.

+- □ Application Timing: Apply manure to agronomic crops within four weeks of planting or the target application dates listed in the Appendix Table 6 footnotes.
+Apply manure to forages with the onset of favorable growth conditions or immediately after harvest when an additional harvest is expected. - $\Box$ Field Conditions: Don't apply manure to frozen, snow covered, or wet soil or steep ( $\geq 20\%$ ) slopes. - □ Weather Forecast: Don't apply manure if precipitation capable of producing runoff (1/4" + rainfall) is likely ( $\geq$ 50% local forecast) within 24 hours of the planned application time. - □ Setbacks/Buffers: Don't apply manure within 100 ft of the sensitive areas below or any conduit or drainage to surface or groundwater.
+You can reduce the setback to 35 feet if the sensitive area/conduit is protected by a 35 ft wide vegetated buffer.

-Don't apply litter within 100 ft of un-buffered sensitive areas
+Don't apply manure within 100 ft of un-buffered sensitive areas

-Don't apply litter within 35 ft of sensitive areas with 35 ft buffers
+Don't apply manure within 35 ft of sensitive areas with 35 ft buffers

-□ Spreadable area (SAc)= \\\\\ acres: Use a field overhead image/map to estimate the area in acres litter can be applied to outside of the field setbacks/buffers.
-The maximum amount of litter you can apply to the field is: LAR x SAc = \\\\ x \\\ = \\\\ tons.
+□ Spreadable Acres (SAc) = : Use an overhead image/map to estimate the area in acres where manure can be applied outside of the field setbacks/buffers.
+The maximum amount of manure you can apply to the field is: MAR x SAc = x = x = 1,000-gallon/ac